 In-person Mentorship Program

-In ancient times, learning was transferred from master teacher to student.
-CT Holman creates a similar learning environment at his clinic.
-All great theories find their true test in clinical situations.
+In ancient times, learning was transferred from a master teacher to a student.
+Dr. Holman creates a similar learning environment at his clinic.
+All great theories are ultimately tested in clinical situations.
 Learn Chinese medicine while seeing patients in a busy clinic (three patients per hour).
-Channel palpation, facial diagnosis, shamanic qigong, pulse reading and Master Tung style acupuncture are emphasized.
+Channel palpation, facial diagnosis, shamanic Qigong, pulse reading, and Master Tung-style acupuncture are emphasized.

-CT has completed extensive training with Lillian Bridges (face reading), Master Zhongxian Wu (Chinese shamanism), Dr. Wang Ju-Yi (channel palpation), Dr. Wei Chieh Young (Master Tung acupuncture) and Brian LaForgia (Shen-Hammer pulse diagnosis).
+Dr. Holman has completed extensive training with Lillian Bridges (face reading), Master Zhongxian Wu (Chinese shamanism), Dr. Wang Ju-Yi (channel palpation), Dr. Wei Chieh Young (Master Tung acupuncture), and Brian LaForgia (Shen-Hammer pulse diagnosis).

-The mentorship consists of five levels and is open to those with an active license in acupuncture or are currently a third year student or above attending an accredited graduate program in East Asian medicine.
-Students may choose which diagnostic and treatments methods they would like to emphasize.
+The mentorship consists of five levels and is open to individuals with an active acupuncture license or who are currently enrolled in a third-year or higher graduate program in East Asian medicine.
+Students may choose which diagnostic and treatment methods they would like to emphasize.

-CT treats a variety of conditions, ages, and backgrounds.
-Participants will have a chance to see complicated cases and experience thorough diagnosis of disease patterns utilizing multiple diagnostic skills to provide an efficient treatment plan.
+Dr. Holman treats a variety of conditions, ages, and backgrounds.
+Participants will have the opportunity to see complex cases and experience a thorough diagnosis of disease patterns, utilizing multiple diagnostic skills to provide an efficient treatment plan.

-Qigong is incorporated into each module to build the participants’ own vitality and improve their external healing.
-CT trains with Master Zhongxian Wu and will demonstrate self cultivation techniques and external healing methods.
+Qigong is incorporated into each module to help participants build their vitality and enhance their external healing.
+CT trains with Master Zhongxian Wu and will demonstrate self-cultivation techniques and external healing methods.

 Each module is five days.
-The program is composed of lecture and clinic observation.
-Each day is from 9am to 5pm with time for lunch and breaks.
-The mentorship is limited to one to two practitioners at a time, allowing a maximum transference of information.
+The program is composed of lectures and clinical observation.
+Each day runs from 9 am to 5 pm, with time allocated for lunch and breaks.
+The mentorship is limited to one or two practitioners at a time, allowing for a maximum transfer of information.
 The program is offered throughout the year.
 To schedule, email: office@redwoodspring.com.
-Each module requires a $800 non-refundable deposit (this will be applied towards the cost of the module).
+Each module requires an $800 non-refundable deposit (this will be applied towards the cost of the module).

 The lectures and clinic shifts will be held at Redwood Spring PC.
 Recommended accommodations: http://www.grandhotelsalem.com/